Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Context-Awareness in Trust Zone

 \subsection{Context-Aware Synchronization of Subscriber Profiles}

-The proposed local V-AAA server -- or more specifically, the LAA -- relies on the subscriber authentication information stored in the LSS to accomplish the local AKA procedure in the edge cloud.
-However, due to security concerns, parts of such information, such like the NAS key, cannot be locally generated in edge clouds, but only available in the central cloud.
-Thus, the subscriber authentication information must be synchronized from the central cloud to the LSS before the edge cloud switches to the local security mode, and periodically updated.
-Furthermore, taking the device mobility into account, users may enter an edge cloud from outer area while it is disconnected from the central cloud.
-Therefore, a LSS should not only synchronize the authentication information of devices in the local edge cloud, but also that of the devices in neighbor edge clouds nearby, which are able to arrive in the local edge cloud during the next synchronization interval.
+The proposed local V-AAA server -- or more specifically, the LAA -- relies on the subscriber authentication information stored in the LSS to accomplish the local AKA procedure in the EC.
+However, due to security concerns, parts of such information, such like the NAS key, cannot be locally generated in ECs, but only available in the central cloud.
+Thus, the subscriber authentication information must be synchronized from the central cloud to the LSS before the EC switches to the local security mode, and periodically updated.
+Furthermore, taking the device mobility into account, users may enter an EC from outside while it is suffering from a high backhaul latency -- or in the worst case, disconnected from the central cloud.
+Therefore, a LSS should not only synchronize the authentication information of devices in the local EC, but also that of the devices in neighbor ECs nearby, which are able to arrive in the local EC during the next synchronization interval.

 Self-evidently, with respect to the mobility, various devices can move over different distances within the same synchronization interval.
 Thanks to the modern technologies of transportations and communications, people are nowadays able to travel over three hundred kilometers per hour, while continuously exploiting the cellular network services.
-Considering the limited area of a typical edge cloud, e.g. between $5\times 5~\text{km}^2$ and $15\times 15~\text{km}^2$ \cite{checko2015cloud}, the authentication information of every such high-mobility subscriber must be synchronized to 400 to 4000 different LSSs per hour.
+Considering the limited area of a typical EC, e.g. between $5\times5~\text{km}^2$ and $15\times15~\text{km}^2$ \cite{checko2015cloud}, the authentication information of every such high-mobility subscriber must be synchronized to 400 to 4000 different LSSs per hour.
 Accounting the large amount of user devices in the entire mobile network, this synchronization process will generate a considerably significant data traffic over the backhaul network, and hence leads to extra operating cost and raises the risk of data congestion.
 In other words, there is a conflict between the interests of subscribers (MEC service reliability) and of MNOs (operating cost).
-In this concern, we designed an advanced synchronizing mechanism with awareness to the context information of both UEs and edge clouds, which can be explained as follows.
+In this concern, we designed an advanced synchronizing mechanism with awareness of the context information of both UEs and ECs, which can be explained as follows.